beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-06-ordersplit.md

 [^5]: Greedy Randomized Adaptive Search Procedure, Zhu et al. (2021)

+[^6]: Based on numerical experiments (QMK).
+The percentage in the table shows instances that could be solved within one hour and their average time (if solved).

-[^6]: QMKP is not applicable for instance in case study
+[^7]: QMKP is not applicable for instance in case study